MuhammadUmer241/Non-Gen-AI/README.md

 #### [License](#License)
 #### [Author](#Author)

-# Purpose:
+<a name="purpose"></a># Purpose:
-<a name="purpose"></a>The primary goal of this repository is to provide a hands-on learning experience for individuals interested in exploring the field of machine learning.
+The primary goal of this repository is to provide a hands-on learning experience for individuals interested in exploring the field of machine learning.
 By studying and experimenting with the code, users can gain a deeper understanding of end-to-end projects solutions for best practices.

-# Target Audience:
+<a name="TargetAudience"></a> # Target Audience:
-<a name="TargetAudience"></a>This repository is suitable for a wide range of individuals, including:
+This repository is suitable for a wide range of individuals, including:
 -Data scientists
 -Machine learning enthusiasts
 -Students and researchers
 -Developers working on data-driven projects

-# Usage
+<a name="Usage"></a># Usage
-<a name="Usage"></a>Installation:
+Installation:
 Clone the repository:
 ```
 git clone https://github.com/MuhammadUmer241/Non-Genrative-AI.git